krischer/LASIF/doc/index.rst

 .. code-block:: bash

-    $ lasif create_new_iteration 1 SES3D_4_0
+    $ lasif create_new_iteration 1 8.0 100.0 SES3D_4_0

-This command takes two arguements; the first being the iteration name.
+This command takes four arguments; the first being the iteration name.
 A simple number is sufficient in many cases.
-The second argument is the waveform solver to be used for this iteration.
+The second and third denote the band limit of this iteration.
+In this example the band is limited between 8 and 100 seconds.
+The fourth argument is the waveform solver to be used for this iteration.
 It currently only supports SES3D 4.0 but the infrastructure to add other solvers is already in place.

 You will see that this create a new file; *ITERATIONS/ITERATION_1.xml**.
 Each iteration will have its own file.
 To get a list of iterations, use